In 2020, LinkedIn made an official announcement that they would be sunsetting their employee advocacy product called Elevate.

 But remember, free does not mean better or that it has what you need for success.

 When it comes to your employee advocacy program, understanding the data and impact is naturally important to you and your organization.
 However, do keep in mind that these programs also have impacts on other channels and non-measurable areas called the “dark funnel.”

 But one of the pros of LinkedIn company pages for employee advocacy is the ability to see impression data.

 This impression data just represents the total number of times employee posts were seen.
 While typically more of a vanity metric, it does help you understand the potential brand impact your advocacy content is having.

 While utilizing LinkedIn company pages for employee advocacy is possible, there are also quite a few limitations.
 Many of which will be necessary for your organization to build the ultimate social engagement program.

 LinkedIn sharing and engagement only

 LinkedIn is absolutely one of the top platforms for your brand and employees to create, share, and engage.

-But platforms like Facebook, Twitter, and Instagram still matter.
+But platforms like Facebook, Twitter, and Instagram still matter and yield great results.
 And depending on your industry, your audiences may engage more heavily on those social platforms.

 Now as mentioned earlier, LinkedIn does have a note that some original content can be shared to Twitter from the company page advocacy features.
 But there is not much information on it currently.